Uric Acid, Pain & Diclofenac

 My view is that uric acid testing is vital to gout control.
 Any slight variations to test results should not affect normal gout management, though they should be factored into any scientific research.

 The correct use of diclofenac is a short term pain relief medication.
-It’s patient information sheet, as for all similar NSAIDs, warns of risks associated with long-term use.
+So, the patient information sheet warns of risks associated with long-term use.
+But this is the same for all NSAIDs.

 If gout is managed correctly, the control of uric acid means that pain relief will only ever be required as a short term measure – if at all.